Osmorhiza claytonii

 G-rank: G5 (Secure)

-Osmorhiza claytonii sweet-cecily
+Osmorhiza claytonii hairy sweet cecily

 Plant grows in the wild/spontaneouslyPlant is native to PA